nox-solutions/wp-nox-login-required/README.md

 # Login Required by NOX for WordPress

 Login Required is a WordPress plugin maintained by NOX.
 The plugin's main goal is to provide a safe way to prevent public access to the WordPress public site.
 If the visitor access the site, he will be redirected to the WordPress Login Page.
-Additionally, you can provide an HTML page to present to unauthenticated users.

 ## REST API

 Login Required also applies rules to the WordPress **public** API, but you can choose if you want or not to apply those settings.

+## HTML Page

+You can use the plugin to provide an HTML page to the unauthenticated users instead of the basic login redirect feature.
+The plugin provides a basic page, and you can personalize the base text and use or not the Login button.
+You can also create your own by adding the file login-required.php file to your theme root path.

+The plugin loads the Bootstrap CSS automatically, but you can configure it to prevent this behavior.

 ## A note on Security